ISRAEL IS THE CHURCH

 This can be disproved easily by the New Testament.

-Unto whom [the Hebrew Prophets] it was revealed, that not unto themselves, but unto us [the believers in Christ] they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven; which things the angels desire to look into.
+To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven—things which angels desire to look into.
 (I Peter 1:12)

 Others are insisting that the Christian Church has replaced Israel in the plan of God.
 This also can be quickly disproved from the New Testament.